The Nuada smart glove gives your hand bionic powers

 “Back in 2013 I broke a bone in my hand and realized how bad it is to have lack of hand function,” said Quinaz.
 “I was working in a big textile company at the time, and also involved in University research, so it all came together.”

 The team started out at University but the project won the Microsoft Imagine cup and they ended up in Seattle.
-They built the project over a two year period and are finally ready to show off the glove.
+They built the project over a two-year period and are finally ready to show off the glove.
 There is no pricing yet but the team hopes to put this into therapeutic use soon, allowing those with limited hand motion to regain at least a portion of their dexterity.

 0